 Social media platforms might consider to ban the extensive sharing of the problematic content within their sites.
-The first solution has already been applied by Whatsapp, and later on at some other platforms.
+The first solution has already been applied by Whatsapp.
 The above described approach is called algorithm-incentives based approach.
 This approach ensures that the content has been removed from the site automatically by creating a shared database of hateful content making it possible to ban it completely.
 Lastly, by organizing the platform algorithms that isolates the contribution from the harmful actor's, regular efforts can work best.